KyleSebion/grml-espeakup/README.md

 mk.sh sets up espeakup in a new .iso file (espeakup.iso) based on a given grml .iso file. mk.sh is the primary file to use.
 The others are primarily for testing mk.sh.
+You might also be interested in the fork at [https://people.math.wisc.edu/~jheim/GRML/grml2speak](url).

 # Instructions
 1. Boot grml